bbauska/w3.CSS3-Succinctly/readme.md

 ### CSS round

 By default, HTML elements appear as a square box.
-However, CSS allows you to set the **border- radius** property to create boxes with rounded corners.
+However, CSS allows you to set the <b>border- radius</b> property to create boxes with rounded corners.
 The W3.CSS framework provides several classes to easily create rounded corners.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->